demisto/content-docs/docs/integrations/code-conventions.md

 ### CommandResults
 This class is used to return outputs.
 This object represents an entry in warroom.
+A string representation of an object must be parsed into an object before being passed into the field.

 | Arg               | Type   | Description                                                                                                                                                                                |
 |-------------------|--------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|